FatimahAlhumaidhi/invitation-management-app/README.md

 * Admin:
     * represents a person that manages the invitations in the database
-    * Admin can manage invitations and have the following permissions:
+    * Admin have the following permissions:
         * `post:invitation`
         * `patch:invitation`
         * `delete:invitation`